COVID-19 Advocacy

 COVID-19 Vaccines

-Access to the COVID-19 vaccines is a matter of conern for all Canadians, and particularly frontline healthcare professionals like MRTs.
-CAMRT is monitoring announcements and official releases from the federal and other governments across the country, and actively advocating for MRTs.
+Access to the COVID-19 vaccines was a matter of concern for all Canadians, and particularly frontline healthcare professionals like MRTs.
+During late 2020 and early 2021, CAMRT closely monitored announcements and official releases from the federal and other governments across the country, and actively advocating for MRTs.

 Media